DonnaYoung.org

 Judy

-23. Hi, Donna--such great forms & organization of your day!
+Hi, Donna–such great forms & organization of your day!
 However, I can`t imagine getting everything done that you do, before coffee!!!
 Do you have a suggested morning schedule for non-morning-people, such as myself?
-Just imagine that you die every night, and wake up comatose, then gradually "boot up" as the "morning pain" ebbs away, and clearer thinking begins with coffee.
-(I also can`t imagine cleaning multiple toilets, sinks, & laundry so early in the day.) :) Do you actually disinfect/totally clean every toilet daily?
+Just imagine that you die every night, and wake up comatose, then gradually “boot up” as the “morning pain” ebbs away, and clearer thinking begins with coffee.
+(I also can`t imagine cleaning multiple toilets, sinks, & laundry so early in the day.) π Do you actually disinfect/totally clean every toilet daily?
 Should I?
 Is ther a way to spread these things out in the latter parts of the day?

-Also, I thought a database format for this would be wonderful (tho I can`t make them myself), so that one does not have to find so many places on the page to keep on track--it would simply print each item on each relevant day...on say, a weekly or monthly calendar (list or box format).
+Also, I thought a database format for this would be wonderful (tho I can`t make them myself), so that one does not have to find so many places on the page to keep on track–it would simply print each item on each relevant day…on say, a weekly or monthly calendar (list or box format).

 Challenged, but growing,